web3/web3.js/docs/docs/guides/web3_migration_guide.md

 In 1.x `entropy` is an optional parameter for the create method, 4.x does not have `entropy` as a parameter, create method uses an audited package ethereum-cryptography/secp256k1 that is cryptographically secure random number with certain characteristics.

-#### privateKeyToAccount

-In 1.x `ignoreLength` is an optional parameter for privateKeyToAccount, in 4.x `ignoreLength` is removed

-#### signTransaction

-In 4.x a transaction object must be passed.
-Must be typed legacy, EIP2930 or EIP 1559 transaction type Read more about [transaction types] (https://github.com/ethereumjs/ethereumjs-monorepo/tree/master/packages/tx#transaction-types)

 #### recover

 In 4.x, instead of passing in seperate parameters `messageHash`, `r`, `s`, `v`, a signature object is passed containing those parameters